Steven-Grevera/ENC4265/manual.md

 Upon the completion of the level of a corridor, you will receive a series of medals with a set valuation of points and from those points, be granted a rating.
 The ratings consist with the medals unlocked and what are obtained as a result.
 If enough rating is obtained, you will receive Bonus Magatama for purchasing further karuta cards.

-**Will Get image of an aftermath screen with my rating in it.
-To post at the top of this.**

 ## Medals and Their Valuations
 ![image](https://github.com/user-attachments/assets/fd5dba83-75d8-4322-8817-70c3ee1ad451)